Meet Dr. Joy Michael Ellison

 My name is Joy Michael Ellison.
-I am a writer, a teacher and scholar, and a grassroots, community activist.
+I am a writer, a professor of Gender and Women’s Studies at University of Rhode Island, and a grassroots, community activist.
 I am interested in using stories, both fictional and true, to build community, document social movements, and imagine a liberated world.
 I believe that storytelling is integral to healing, transformation, resistance, and survival.

 “You write in order to change the world…the world changes according to how people see it and if you alter, even by a millimeter, the way people look at reality, then you can change it.” – James Baldwin

 Sylvia and Marsha Start a Revolution! tells the story of transgender heroes Sylvia Rivera and Marsha P. Johnson.
 My debut picture book is coming out from Jessica Kingsley Press in November 2020.